 The Master K.H. once wrote to a group of Theosophists, regarding the true nature of HPB, “Notwithstanding that the time is not quite ripe to let you entirely into the secret; and that you are hardly yet prepared to understand the great Mystery, even if told of it, I am empowered to allow you a glimpse behind the veil.”

-The Theosophical Movement was founded in 1875.
+The modern Theosophical Movement was founded in 1875.
 Significantly, the period 1875-1900 marked the intersection of three great cycles for humanity.
-Not only was it the regular “centennial attempt,” first initiated by the great Tsong Kha-pa, when in the last quarter of every century an effort is made by the Brotherhood of Adepts to bring about a further spiritual awakening of the human race, but it also coincided with the close of the first 5,000 years of the Kali Yuga as well as the closing – astronomically and astrologically – of the “Old Age” of Pisces and the gradual dawning of the New Age of Aquarius.
-According to HPB and the Masters, the year 1900 would mark the opening of the Aquarian Cycle.
+Not only was it the regular “centennial attempt,” first initiated by the great Tsong-Kha-Pa, when in the last quarter of every century an effort is made by the Brotherhood of Adepts to bring about a further spiritual awakening of the human race, but it also coincided with the close of the first 5,000 years of the Kali Yuga as well as the closing – astronomically and astrologically – of the “Old Age” of Pisces and the gradual dawning of the New Age of Aquarius.
+According to HPB and the Masters, the opening of the Aquarian Cycle would begin around the year 1900.

 Such a serious and vitally important intersection of occult cycles only occurs once in every several thousand years.
 The realisation of this fact alone should readily indicate the truly great nature and high spiritual status of the one sent by the Masters as their Messenger and Direct Agent at such a time.
 To suppose that at such a crucial moment they would select and send a bumbling and error-prone individual, incapable of delivering their Message in the way that they wished, and unsuited for the full task, is such a serious insult that it is tantamount to a slap in the face for the Masters.